Canon XC10 vs Panasonic LX100

 |Fujifilm X30« »||Y||stereo||mono||-||-||micro||2.0||Y||-||-||Fujifilm X30|

 |Panasonic LX100 II« »||Y||stereo||mono||-||-||micro||2.0||Y||-||Y||Panasonic LX100 II|

 It is notable that the XC10 has a microphone port, which is missing on the LX100.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The LX100 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the XC10 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the XC10 was succeeded by the Canon XC20.

 Review summary: Canon XC10 vs Panasonic LX100

-So how do things add up?
+So what conclusions can be drawn?
 Is the Canon XC10 better than the Panasonic LX100 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.